kr-g/xvenv/README.md

 run

     xvenv setup
-    xvenv pip
-    xvenv tools   # this will install setuptools, twine, wheel, black, flake8 xvenv req     # this will install requirements.txt with pip
+    xvenv pip -u    # this will upgrade pip xvenv tools -u  # this will install and upgrade setuptools, twine, wheel, black, flake8 xvenv req       # this will install from requirements.txt with pip
     xvenv build
     xvenv install